What is and how BIM works? Understanding the Concept and its Benefits

 - Built-in objects: this includes kitchen cabinets, bookshelves and other built-in objects.
 As mentioned before, each project will be different, so these objects (cabinets, bookshelves, etc.) need to update accordingly.
 By having a good parametric family of any of these built-in objects, your project will move a lot faster.

-- Design: Another feature of some BIM programs is the ability to design the project in them since they offer tools to explore form quite easily without committing to anything, but to the exploration of form.
+- Design: Another feature of some BIM software programs is the ability to design the project in them since they offer tools to explore form quite easily without committing to anything, but to the exploration of form.
 Once the design is approved and it needs to move to the documentation stage, then the transition from the design to the documentation stage is done seamlessly within the same program.
 This is a very holistic approach from these programs that most users certainly appreciate.
 Now, whether fully designing within the software is or is not a good idea is a different topic (we will discuss it in another post), but nevertheless, having the option to do so is definitely a plus.

 - Design options: When creating the floor plans of new projects or renovations, clients usually wants to see a few options or wall/furniture/doors/windows arrangements before committing to a final version.
 Revit comes with a module specifically designed for this purpose, where multiple design options can be created within the same single 3D model.
 This way, you don’t have to create multiple files or copy the 3D model to the side to explore a different option.
 Once the client commits to one of the design options, you can automatically update the 3D model to reflect these changes.